IproXDev1/Custom-Disk/README.md

 ⚠️ **Still in development.** Some stuff is missing or experimental.
 We're working on it like caffeinated monkeys to give you a clean, smooth, badass experience.

 ### Planned updates:
 - Full survival integration (craftable discs, chest loot, etc.)
-- Support for both Fabric and Forge
 - GUI to make adding tracks even easier for lazy legends

 ---